junegunn/vim-easy-align/README.md

 ### Alignments over multiple occurrences of delimiters

-As we have seen before, the field number allows you to target specific occurrences of delimiters when the lines contains multiple delimiter.
+As we have seen before, you can use 'field number' to target specific occurrences of delimiters when the lines contain multiple delimiters.

 To recap: